-Looking back, it might have been just a holiday trip, but I learned a big lesson.
-I was not even waiting for my prayer to be answered, I KNEW my prayer HAD BEEN answered but deep down, I did not have the complete trust in God that He would make things happen as He had promised.
+Looking back, it might have been just a holiday trip but I learned a big lesson.
+I was not even waiting for my prayer to be answered, I KNEW my prayer HAD BEEN answered but deep down and contradictory, I did not have the complete trust in God that He would make things happen as He had promised.
 When I saw the challenges in front of me, I doubted God’s power to clear the paths ahead for me!
 My faith was being tested and I failed!
 The struggle was real, I believe in God and His faithfulness but the human nature in me needed to see the answered prayer coming into form before I could be at rest.
 What little faith I had!

 These last few weeks I have been facing something of a similar nature… a one-month overseas business trip threatens to upset my plan to attend a 2-day seminar that is crucial to a course that I am taking.
 My friends and I have been praying hard that God will make a way for me to attend the seminar before the trip.

 When I heard last week of the planned date for my overseas trip, which would fall just a few days before my seminar, I was at peace.
 I was at peace because I knew God had granted my wish to attend the seminar and the overseas business trip would come later.
 I was at peace because this time, I no longer doubted.

 True enough, when I saw my boss 2 days ago he confirmed that the business deal overseas was delayed again and we would only depart after I have come back from my seminar.

 I have learnt my lesson, a very valuable lesson and a great reminder.
 I have learnt and been reminded that —

 I pray, I wait, I trust.
 And… God listens, God answers, God delivers.

 Now faith is confidence in what we hope for and assurance about what we do not see.